gjuneja0080/BBC-Micro-bit-Development/README.md

 # CS3099 A-3 Group Project
+# THIS CODE USES PYTHON 3.7, THE DEPENDENCIES FOR WHICH HAVE NOT BEEN INCLUDED IN THIS REPOSITORY, AND WILL NEED TO BE INSTALLED FIRST TO IMPLEMENT THE CODE.
 ## Overview
 Micro:Bits connect to each other to exchange social information using the onboard radio, and can connect to the internet to retrieve social media notifications.
 A Micro:Bit being used by a person is referred to as a *active MB*.